 Settlement Officer's No. 766, dated 4th October 1920, with enclosure.
 Commissioner's No. 14449, dated 18th October 1920.
-Senior Secretary to Financial Commis-sioners' No. 241-14-B-2, dated 14th March 1921, with enclosures. dated
+Senior Secretary to Financial Commis-sioners' No. 241-14-B-2, dated 14th March 1921, with enclosures.

-Canals of the Multar.
-District excluding the Hajiwah and Ghulamwah canals, in the Mailsi Tabsil, has been dealt with in the correspondence noted on the margin and the orders of Government are contained in its Memorandum No. 475-S. R., dated 28th May 1921.
-The rates sanctioned are as below :--
+The subject of the levy of the occupiers' rates on the area irrigated by the Inundation Canals of the Multar.
+District excluding the Hajiwah and Ghulamwah canals, in the Mailsi Tahsil, has been dealt with in the correspondence noted on the margin and the orders of Government are contained in its Memorandum No. 475-S. R., dated 28th May 1921.
+The rates sanctioned are as below :---